Personal Injury Lawsuits after a DUI Crash

 Call us to find out how much your case is worth and how to maximize the monetary damages you receive.
 Never talk to the insurance company about your injuries or how the crash occurred until you have an attorney representing your interests in the civil case.

+The decisions that you make in the hours and days after the crash can often play an essential role in how your personal injury claim is eventually settled.
 An experienced attorney can help you at every stage of the case and relieve much of the stress and aggravation of finding justice and holding the at-fault driver responsible for the damages caused by the crash.

+We can contact the at-fault driver on your behalf.
+If the at-fault driver carries liability insurance, the at-fault driver must contact their insurance company regarding the crash.
+The at-fault driver can also return an information sheet so our law firm can communicate directly with the insurance company.
 The information sheet asks for the name and address of the insurance company, the bodily injury limits, the name of the insured, the policy number, and the effective dates of the policy.

 The first issue in these cases is determining the policy limits of the at-fault driver.
-Your attorney must also determine whether any other third parties can be held liable for damages, including anyone who served the driver alcohol before the crash, such as a bar or restaurant under Florida’s Dram Shop laws.
+Your attorney must also determine whether any other third parties can be liable for damages, including anyone who served the driver alcohol before the crash, such as a bar or restaurant, under Florida’s Dram Shop laws.

+An attorney can help you decide how to maximize your settlement in the event that you decide to settle the case before filing a personal injury lawsuit.
 Because the policy limits might not be sufficient to cover all of your damages, your personal injury attorney will look at other at-fault parties that can be held liable for your damages.

 If the at-fault driver was allegedly under the influence of drugs or alcohol, the alcohol exclusion provision in the insurance policy might impact the claim.